Turner injures right hamstring, Dodgers beat Marlins 7-2

 Justin Bour hit a solo home run to right in the second inning.
 Christian Yelich homered to left-center field in the third.
 The Marlins had runners on base in the fourth, fifth and sixth innings, but couldn't score.

-Adrian Gonzalez was back in the lineup for the Dodgers after being activated from the disabled list with elbow soreness.
+Adrian Gonzalez was back in the lineup for the Dodgers after being activated from the disabled list with herniated discs in his back.
 Gonzalez hit a sharp single to right field in the third inning.

-"I think he's close to 100 percent," Roberts said before the game.
-"Timing-wise, he felt he could come back and help us.
-We have an off day Monday.
-We can still manage him."

 TRAINER'S ROOM